tsaad-dev/drafts/te/draft-ietf-teas-yang-te.md

 The data models defined in this document cover the core TE features that are commonly supported by different vendor implementations.
-The support of extended or vendor specific TE feature(s) is expected to be either in augmentations, or deviations to this model and to be defined in separate documents.
+The support of extended or vendor specific TE feature(s) is expected to either be in augmentations, or deviations to this model that are defined in separate documents.

 ## Module Relationship